MicrosoftDocs/ATADocs/ATPDocs/validate-port-mirroring.md

     > It is important to make sure you see traffic to and from the domain controllers.

-5. If you only see traffic in one direction, you should work with your networking or virtualization teams to help troubleshoot your port mirroring configuration.
+5. If you only see traffic in one direction, work with your networking or virtualization teams to help troubleshoot your port mirroring configuration.

 ## See Also